tolauwae/phd-thesis/src/oop/oop.typ

     Then:

-    $ exists K' : K wasmarrow K' and K' in C "of" dbg_n $ ]<theorem:invoking>
+    $ exists K' : K wasmarrow K' and K' in C "of" dbg_n $ ]<theorem:invoking-soundness>

 The precise formulation is quite involved, but informally, the lemma states that given any sequence $dbg attach(dbgarrow, tr: alpha comma ast) dbg'$ that starts from the call of an action $a$ in the program state $k$ of the client $C$, and ends in the first state $dbg'$ where this program state has been changed, we there must exist a sequence of steps in the underlying language semantics that takes $K$ to $K'$ (the new program state in $dbg'$).
 The proof follows from the construction of the debugging semantics.

 #proof[
     Consider the initial debugger state $dbg$ with program state $K$.
-    To reach a state $dbg'$ where the client’s program state has changed, the sequence of steps in the debug semantics, must eventually apply either the _step-invoke_ or _run-invoke_ rule (by construction of the semantics; see supporting lemma in @app:oop).
+    To reach a state $dbg'$ where the client’s program state has changed, the sequence of steps in the debug semantics, must eventually apply either the _step-invoke_ or _run-invoke_ rule (by construction of the semantics; see supporting @theorem:uniqueness in @app:oop).

     Once step-invoke or run-invoke are applied, the only possible sequence of rules is again: